Pierre Lees-Melou

-Pierre Lees-Melou (born 25 May 1993) is a French professional footballer who plays as an attacking midfielder for club Paris FC.
+Pierre Lees-Melou (born 25 May 1993) is a French professional footballer who plays as a midfielder and captains club Paris FC.

 Career

 Dijon

 Born in Langon, Gironde, Lees-Melou started his career with Lège-Cap-Ferret in the Championnat de France Amateur 2 before sealing a move to Dijon in 2015.
 He played 16 games (split equally between starts and substitute appearances) as they earned promotion from Ligue 2 in his first season, while also playing in the fifth division with the reserve team.
 He scored his first two professional goals in April in wins over Clermont and Paris FC, and assisted the opening goal against Ajaccio that earned promotion on the final day.

 In the 2016–17 Ligue 1, Lees-Melou scored 7 goals in 32 games as the team survived in 16th place.
 On 27 August, he came off the bench to score the final goal of a 4–2 comeback win at home to Lyon.